Does training more frequently lead to bigger strength gains?

 Training frequency is often considered important for strength gains.
 However, training frequency is sometimes increased for the purposes of spreading the same training load over a larger number of weekly sessions and sometimes for indirectly increasing total weekly training volume.
 Therefore, it is important to consider what happens in both scenarios (maintaining weekly volume constant and allowing weekly volume to increase).
 This review considers the latter scenario.

 The purpose of this short review is to assess the effects of training frequency on strength gains measured by any metric in non-volume-matched studies of resistance-training-only interventions in both trained and untrained populations, where training frequency is >1 session per week.
-This involves the following selection criteria:
+This involves interventions meeting the following selection criteria:

-Measurement of strength gains by any metric (e.g. dynamic/isoinertial, isometric or isokinetic).
+Measuring strength gains by any metric (dynamic/isoinertial/isometric/isokinetic)

-Excluding interventions that control for total weekly training volume.
+Not controlling for total weekly training volume

 What is the effect of frequency on strength gains?